Union minister Narayan Rane arrested after ‘would have slapped Uddhav Thackeray’ remark | Law-Order

 - India

+Rane had said that he would have slapped Thackeray over the latter’s ignorance of the year of India’s independence.

-Rane was taken into custody by police in coastal Ratnagiri district, where he is traveling as part of the Jan Ashirwad Yatra, an official said.
+Rane was taken into custody by police in the coastal Ratnagiri district, where he is travelling as part of the Jan Ashirwad Yatra, and taken to the Sangameshwar police station, an official said.

-Rane was taken to the Sangameshwar police station after being taken into custody, the official said.
+A complaint was lodged by Nashik city Shiv Sena unit chief at the cyber police station there, after which an FIR was registered against Rane under IPC sections 500 (defamation), 505(2) (mischief), 153-B (1)(c) (remarks likely to cause disharmony, or feeling of enmity or hatred or ill-will), a police official said.

-There were reports that the BJP leader complained of high blood pressure and sugar levels and a doctor was called to examine him.
+There were reports that while the process to arrest him was on, Rane complained of high blood pressure and sugar levels and a doctor was called to examine him.

 “It is shameful that the chief minister does not know the year of independence.
 He leaned back to enquire about the count of years of independence during his speech.
 Had I been there, I would have given (him) a tight slap,” Rane said in adjoining Raigad district on Monday.